1 Order and energy

 The great heresies of aesthetics are that style should mimic its content, that a fiction means no more than the tale that it tells, that art has a strong emotional effect or ought to have a strong moral effect, and that a work of art should express the artist’s personality.

 The effects of art and imagination are cognitive and not emotional.
-But they have so little cognitive effect on most of us, that we conclude that they must be made to stir our feelings.
+But they have so little cognitive effect on most of us, that we conclude that their function must be to stir our feelings.

 Art is the most genuine thing that we have, and so most of our responses to it are fake.

-Life stirs us so much more feelingly than art, since life is pressing and personal, while art is cool and ageless.
+Life stirs us so much more feelingly than art.
+Life is pressing and personal, while art is cool and ageless.
 We are untouched by art’s bland perfections, but we are delighted by life’s squalid gaudiness.

 What impotent books ravished our youth.

-A book acts like a virus which must infect a long column of unaffected carriers till it at last latches onto the one victim that it was meant for.
+A book acts like a virus which must infect a long column of unaffected carriers till it latches onto the one victim that it was meant for.

-Good writers amuse you by contriving highly-wrought tales, great ones awe you by revealing the bare truth.
-They forgo the crude and evanescent shocks of plotting for the enduring marvel of fresh insights illuminated in fresh forms.
-Real surprises go on astonishing us over and over, and yet they don’t startle us, but pour new light on things that we have long been used to the sight of.
+Real surprises go on astonishing us over and over.
+Yet they don’t startle us, but pour new light on things that we see each day.
 Surprise is to wonder as lust is to love.
 Surprise craves unremitting variation, wonder is content with the simple and unshifting.
-Surprise fades with familiarity, but wonder grows in radiance.
+So surprise fades with familiarity, but wonder grows in radiance.